 Starting a new thread for each connection can be inefficient, since threads take some time to start.
-A more scalable approach creates a pool of worker threads before accepting any connections, and passes each new connection to the next free thread in the pool.
-Such a system comprises a single controller thread, with a pool of worker threads.
-The controller maintains a list of workers, along with a state variable for each indicating if it is busy of idle.
-Newly accepted connections are passed to the first idle worker in the list, with new connections not being accepted until there is an idle worker thread.
+A more scalable approach creates a pool of worker threads before accepting any connections, and passes each new connection to an idle thread in the pool.
+Such a system comprises a single controller thread that calls accept(), along with a pool of worker threads.
+The file descriptor for a newly accepted connection is passed to an idle worker.
+The controller thread blocks if there are no idle workers.
 Implement such a system using pthreads to create the worker threads.
 Take care to provide appropriate locking when manipulating condition variables shared between controller and workers.
 Ensure your workers block on the condition variable while waiting for new work, rather than continually polling.
 Test your system, to demonstrate that it works correctly.